-It is the employee's responsibility to notify Human Resources - Employee Benefits & Wellness at (281) 634-1418 immediately of any change of eligibility.
-If insured, a COBRA notice and application will be mailed to your home address by the Plan Administrator.
+It is the employee's responsibility to notify Human Resources - Employee Benefits & Wellness at (281) 634-1418, or benefits@fortbendisd.com, immediately of any change of eligibility.
+If insured, a COBRA notice and application will be mailed to the employee's home address by the Plan Administrator.